 The nation’s $27.9 trillion federal debt, which is equal to 99 percent of annual gross domestic product (GDP), is one of the strongest reasons yet why Plan for America (PFA) is the “most viable, long-term solution,” say its founders.

-PFA is a voluntary alternative to Social Security, Medicare, and Medicaid that would also eliminate the national government’s debt.
+PFA is a voluntary alternative to Social Security and Medicare, that would also eliminate the national government’s debt and state liabilities for pensions and Medicaid.

 Terry Nager, Eric Nager, and Kyre Lahtinen updated their plan with new fiscal data.
 Over 18 years, the three authors have developed PFA, driven by concern about the fiscal stability of the United States.
 Terry and Eric Nager are principals in an investment advisory firm and Lahtinen is an economist.